 AJU acts in accordance with the Federal Higher Education Act regarding zero tolerance for alcohol and drug use/abuse.
-Marijuana is illegal according to Federal law - regardless of medical recommendations.
-A student who violates this regulation or whose behavior is affected by the use of illegal drugs or the misuse of legal drug prescriptions or other legal substances will be referred to the Dean of Students and will be subject to disciplinary action.
+Marijuana is illegal according to Federal law - regardless of medical recommendations or state law.
+A student who violates this regulation or whose behavior is affected by the use of illegal drugs or the misuse of legal drug prescriptions or other legal substances will be referred to the Office of Student Affairs and will be subject to disciplinary action.
 AJU is obligated to report drug selling to legal authorities.